Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Data Collection

-To capture data from the Global Navigation Satellite System and Inertial Navigation System (GNSS/INS), the positioning system receiver (3DMGX5-45) was strategically positioned beneath the central \gls{LIDAR} sensor.
-This receiver provided access to raw data from the \gls{GPS} at a refresh rate of 4Hz, \gls{IMU} data sampled at 100Hz, and filtered odometry data obtained through a Kalman filter method at a refresh rate of 100Hz.
-Additionally, the GNSS/INS system established a direct connection to the main computer via a USB cable.
+The positioning system receiver (3DMGX5-45) was located beneath the central \gls{LIDAR} sensor.
+It offered access to raw data from the \gls{GPS} at a refresh rate of 4Hz, data from the \gls{IMU} at a sample rate of 100Hz, and filtered odometry data obtained through a Kalman filter method at a refresh rate of 100Hz.
+Furthermore, the GNSS/INS established a direct connection to the main computer through a USB cable.